-Laminate flooring needs proper daily maintenance if you want your floor to look new, you need to remove dust and dirt through proper cleaning.
+Laminate flooring needs proper daily maintenance; if you want your floor to look new, you need to remove dust and dirt through proper cleaning.

-If you move furniture around frequently, you need to add furniture pad to prevent scratching of the surface.
+If you move furniture around frequently, you need to add a furniture pad to prevent scratching of the surface.